1. Roll & Race

 Part I. Create a Game

-Divide into small groups.
+Divide into small groups (of three?)

 Each group will complete the following steps individually.